-Table 9: Reject number of consumer-facing sites following major non-conformities
+Table 911: Reject number of consumer-facing sites following major non-conformities

-Number of sites audited by the CAB during audit Reject number (number of sites with at least 1 major non-conformity detected during audit)
+Number of sites visited audited by the CAB during audit Reject number (number of sites with at least 1 major non-conformity detected during audit)

-2-5 2
+2 - 5 2

 6-10 3

 11-15 4

 16-20 5

 21-25 6

 26-30 7

 31-40 8

 41-50 10

 51-60 12

 61-70 14

 71-80 16

 80+ 19

 The reject number (Table 9) applies only for CFO with multiple sites, and at surveillance or recertification audits.
 The reject number is the total number of sites where at least one major non-conformity was detected.
-The first column in the table refers to all sites audited (including the central office and all operations and consumer-facing sites).
+The first column in the table refers to all sites visited audited (including the central office and all operations and consumer-facing sites).

-If 3 sites were audited, the reject number would be 2.
-If 1 major non-conformity was detected at the first site, 2 major non-conformities at the second and only 1 minor non-conformity at the third site, the combined number of site with at least 1 major non-conformity would be 2 and the certificate would be suspended.
+If 3 sites were visitedaudited, the reject number would be 2. and If 1 major non-conformity was detected at the first site, 2 major non-conformities at the second and only 1 minor non-conformity at the third site, the combined number of site with at least 1 major non-conformity would be 2 the reject number would be 2 and the certificate would be suspended.

-9.3.2 For CFO clients, where major non-conformities are detected at a surveillance or recertification audit, and the certificate is not suspended, the CAB shall carry out follow-up site audits within 90 days of the original audit.
+9.3.2 For CFO clients, where major non-conformities are detected at a surveillance or recertification audit, and the certificate is not suspended, the CAB shall carry out follow-up site auditsvisits within 90 days of the original audit.